-Dr Ila Temu, Independent Non-Executive Director
+Dr Ila Temu, Independent Non-Executive Director (interim Chairman from 15 May 2017 to 11 September 2017)

 Appointed 1 June 2011, Ila achieved a distinguished career with the University of Papua New Guinea, the National Research Institution, the Australian National University and the University of California, Davis USA, where he was awarded his PhD.
-Ila entered the private sector in 1996 when he was appointed Managing Director, Mineral Resources Company and during 2000 he accepted the appointment as General Manager, Government Relations, Placer Niugini Ltd. Ila is President, PNG Chamber of Mines and Petroleum, Director Corporate Affairs, Australia Pacific, for Barrick PNG, Non-Executive Director Bank South Pacific Limited, Chairman of PNG Ports Corporation, Director Bank of South Pacific Capital Port Moresby and Council Member, Divine Word University.
+Ila entered the private sector in 1996 when he was appointed Managing Director, Mineral Resources Company and during 2000 he accepted the appointment as General Manager, Government Relations, Placer Niugini Ltd. Ila is President, PNG Chamber of Mines and Petroleum, Director

+Corporate Affairs, Australia Pacific, for Barrick PNG, Non-Executive Director Bank South Pacific Limited, Chairman of PNG Ports Corporation, Director Bank of South Pacific Capital Port Moresby and Council Member, Divine Word University.